steve-maddox/chemevol-sjm/README.md

     * removing several in-line loops and using array assignments instead

-    * in outflows_nelso(), change from integral to differential mass-loading factors
+    * in outflows_nelson(), change from integral to differential mass-loading factors

     * in outflows_feldman(), change to return 3 vel components [0.7,0.2,0.1]

-    * added outflows() to easily flip between nelson and feldman options
+    * added outflows() to easily flip between nelson and feldman options.
+Need to pass model choice in the call to

     * in mass_integral took 10**m outside loop